-Capacity 20 points
+Capacity 15 points

 - The management plan is practicable, and the proposed activities are likely to contribute to the achievement of program goals and objectives.
-The management plan includes major milestones and a realistic timeline, and proposed activities correlate to the proposed budget; - The time commitments of the project director and other key project personnel are appropriate and adequate to meet the goals and objectives of the proposed project; and - The procedures for collecting and sharing feedback to the staff and the community for the purpose of continuous program improvement are practicable.
+The management plan includes major milestones and a realistic timeline, and proposed activities correlate to the proposed budget.
+Demonstrates the organizational capacity to fulfill the requirements of the grant and provide adequate support for the program. - The time commitments of the project director and other key project personnel are appropriate and adequate to meet the goals and objectives of the proposed project.
+There is a detailed description of the plan for ongoing professional development and staff training that demonstrates how professional development will lead to improvement of practice.
+Costs are aligned with the plan. - Previous experience and/or capacity demonstrate the ability to provide educational and related activities that will complement and enhance the academic performance, achievement, and positive youth development of the students to be served.